-When you say “No problem”, you are using two negative words in a row.
+When you say “no problem,” you are using two negative words in a row.
 It might seem like an innocent phrase, but the subconscious notices.

 No. Problem.
 Both of those are negative words.
 Negative phrases, words, or expressions pose several problems in any form of communication, even if their meaning together isn’t intended to be negative.
 For one, they can lead to a misunderstanding.
-Take the expression ‘No problem’, in its literal form, it leaves one wondering, was there originally a problem?
+Take “no problem,” in its literal form.
+It leaves one wondering, was there originally a problem?

-Positive words endear you to your listeners or readers.
+Positive words endear you and your company to your clients.
 Naturally, such positive language tends to work in your favor.
-As a business leader, if you’re using the positive phrases mentioned above, you’re much more likely to dissolve conflict, reduce defensiveness in other people, and help improve communication.
-They portray you as a credible and respectable person and make it easier for you to drive your agenda home.
+As a business leader, if you’re using the positive phrases mentioned above, you’re much more likely to dissolve conflict, reduce defensiveness in people, and help to improve communication.
+They portray you as a credible and respectable person.
+This makes it much easier for you to drive your agenda home.

-When you are addressing your team or clients, you are asking them to take a certain action or accept a certain idea.
-The last thing you want is a bad image.
+As a business leader, when you are addressing your team or clients, you are asking them to take a certain action or accept a certain idea.
 The safest way to win them over is by taking a friendly attitude.
 Only positive language can create that image.